Fodor's Expert Review Ybor City

-Tampa's lively Latin quarter is one of only a few National Historic Landmark districts in Florida.
-Bordered by I–4 to the north, 22nd Street to the east, Adamo Drive to the south, and Nebraska Avenue to the West, it has antique-brick streets and wrought-iron balconies.
+Tampa's Latin quarter is one of only a few National Historic Landmark districts in Florida.
+Bordered by Interstate 4 to the north, 22nd Street to the east, Adamo Drive to the south, and Nebraska Avenue to the West, it has antique-brick streets and wrought-iron balconies.
 Cubans brought their cigar-making industry to Ybor (pronounced ee-bore) City in 1886, and the smell of cigars—hand-rolled by Cuban immigrants—still wafts through the heart of this east Tampa area, along with the strong aroma of roasting coffee.
-These days the neighborhood makes for an interesting visit as empty cigar factories and historic social clubs have been transformed into trendy boutiques, art galleries, restaurants, and nightclubs.
+These days the neighborhood makes for an interesting visit as empty cigar factories and historic social clubs have been transformed into boutiques, art galleries, restaurants, and nightclubs.
 However, it can also be seedy and rowdy at times.